Ahad48/RedBeard/README.md

 # RedBeard
-A 2D platformer, I do not own any of the assets used
+A 2D platformer about rebbeard who is a farmer and a pirate duck